How to Prepare for Sentencing, Defendant Guide [2026]

 1. Character Reference Letters

 These are the most underused tool in criminal defense.
-A well-written character letter from someone who knows you — not a form letter, not something that reads like it was written by AI — can genuinely affect a judge's perception.
+A well-written character letter from someone who knows you, not a form letter, not something that reads like it was written from a template, can genuinely affect a judge's perception.

 Who to ask: